Goondiwindi: Education

-Goondiwindi State School is a co-educational government primary school (P-6).
+Goondiwindi State School is a co-educational government primary school (P–6) at 34 George Street (28.5432°S 150.3062°E).
 In 2016, the school had an enrolment of 514 students with 45 teachers (37 full-time equivalent) and 23 non-teaching staff (18 full-time equivalent).
 The school opened on 1 September 1864 and is one of the oldest primary schools in Queensland.

-Goondiwindi State High School is a co-educational government secondary school (7-12).
+Goondiwindi State High School is a co-educational government secondary school (7–12).
 In 2016, the school had an enrolment of 526 students with 53 teachers (49 full-time equivalent) with 29 non-teaching staff (20 equivalent).
 The high school opened on 28 January 1964.

-St Mary's Parish School is a co-educational Roman Catholic primary and middle school (P-10).
+St Mary's Parish School is a co-educational Roman Catholic primary and middle school (P–10).
 In 2017, the school has an enrolment of 395 students.

 The Border Rivers Christian College is a co-educational non-denominational primary and secondary Christian school.
 In 2017, the school is moving to purpose-built premises in Lilly Street, which are expected to included boarding facilities.

 These schools are well-established, have solid community ties, and contribute to the community and surrounding areas.
 Goondiwindi State High School won the 2006 Showcase award, given to schools which display excellence in all areas.